iamhyw/SwiftBinanceChain/README.md

 ## Sample apps

-A command line app demonstrates all features of the library.
-Run with:
+Sample apps are provided for iOS and macOS.
+They use [Test.swift](https://github.com/mh7821/SwiftBinanceChain/blob/master/BinanceChain/Sources/Util/Test.swift) and run through all features of the library.

+The command line app uses Swift Package Manager:

 ```console
 % swift run
 ```

-Sample iOS and macOS apps run the same demonstration.
-To run:
+While the iOS and macOS apps use Cocoapods and Xcode:

 ```console
 % pod install